<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 x.com/jpgervais

-Jean-Philippe (J.P.)
-Gervais is the Vice-President and Chief Economist at FCC.
-His insights help guide strategy and monitor risk throughout the corporation.
-In addition to acting as an FCC spokesperson on economic matters, J.P. provides commentary on the agri-food industry through videos and the FCC Economics blog.
+J.P.
+Gervais is Executive Vice President, Strategy and Impact and Chief Economist at FCC.
+His insights help guide FCC strategy, monitor risks and identify opportunities in the economic environment.
+In addition to acting as an FCC spokesperson on economic matters, J.P. provides commentary on the agriculture and food industry through videos and the FCC Economics blog.

 Prior to joining FCC in 2010, J.P. was a professor of agricultural economics at North Carolina State University and Laval University.
-He’s also a past president of the Canadian Agricultural Economics Society (CAES).
-J.P. earned his Ph.D. in economics from Iowa State University in 1999.
+J.P. is a Fellow of the Canadian Agricultural Economics Society.
+He obtained his PhD in economics from Iowa State University in 1999.